liquinlab/elm-smile/docs/api.md

   data without including parent block data.
 - `queryStepData`, `queryStepDataLeaf`: See
   [Data Query Methods](#data-query-methods).
-- `pathData`: Getter for the raw data array of all steps in the current path.
+- `dataAlongPath`: Getter for the raw data array of all steps in the current path.
   This is useful when you need to access the raw data structure of the path.
-- `pathData`: Returns the current data path with component resolution.
 - `stepIndex`: Returns the current step index among leaf nodes.
 - `blockIndex`: Returns the current block index.
 - `pathString`: Returns the current path as a string.